duneanalytics/docs/docs/query/DuneSQL-reference/Functions-and-operators/chain-utility-functions.md

 This sql code will generate a clickable link pointing to the explorer of the Ethereum chain for each address in the ``to`` column.
 The displayed link will be the address itself.

-These functions are defined in Spellbook as dbt macros.
-You can find the source code [here](https://github.com/duneanalytics/spellbook/tree/main/macros/public).
-Contributions are welcome!

 You can find all the functions in action on this dashboard: [Chain Utility Functions](https://dune.com/bln/chain-utility-functions)

 #### get_href()